-The proponent will include a consideration of the following factors:
+The proponent will include a consideration of the following factors as per section 16(1) and 16(2) of the Act:

-• the environmental effects of the project, including the environmental effects of malfunctions or accidents that may occur in connection with the project;

-- for the purpose of the comprehensive study, environmental effects also include any cumulative environmental effects that are likely to result from the project in combination with other projects or activities that have been or will be carried out; - the significance of the environmental effects referred to above; - comments from the public that are received during the EA; - comments from Aboriginal groups that are received during the EA; - measures that are technically and economically feasible intended to be undertaken to accommodate any adverse impact of the project on potential or established Aboriginal and Treaty rights; - measures that are technically and economically feasible and proposed to mitigate any significant adverse environmental effects of the Project; - the purpose of the Project; - alternative means of carrying out the Project that are technically and economically feasible and the environmental effects of any such alternative means; - the need for, and the requirements of, any follow-up program in respect of the project; and - the capacity of renewable resources that are likely to be significantly affected by the Project to meet the needs of the present and those of the future.
+- the environmental effects of the project, including the environmental effects of malfunctions or accidents that may occur in connection with the Project; - for the purpose of the comprehensive study, environmental effects also include any cumulative environmental effects that are likely to result from the Project in combination with other projects or activities that have been or will be carried out; - the significance of the environmental effects referred to above; - comments from the public that are received during the EA; - comments from Aboriginal groups that are received during the EA; - measures that are technically and economically feasible and are intended to be undertaken to accommodate any adverse impact of the Project on current use of land and resources for traditional use by Aboriginal persons; - measures that are technically and economically feasible and proposed to mitigate any significant adverse environmental effects of the Project; - the purpose of the Project; - alternative means of carrying out the Project that are technically and economically feasible and the environmental effects of any such alternative means; - the need for, and the requirements of, the follow-up program in respect of the Project; and - the capacity of renewable resources that are likely to be significantly affected by the Project to meet the needs of the present and those of the future; and - how traditional Aboriginal knowledge has been integrated in the preparation of the EIS.

-For the purpose of the comprehensive study, the EIS shall include an assessment of the "need for" the project and "alternatives to" the project (see sections 5.1 and 6.3.1).
-It shall also include an assessment of the indirect effects to navigation that would result from undertaking the Project.
+For the purpose of the comprehensive study, the EIS shall include an assessment of the "need for" the project and "alternatives to" the project (see sections 5.1 and 5.2.1).